Out-of-State DUI Lawyer in Los Angeles

-If you currently live in another state and were arrested for DUI in California, you may face repercussions both in California and in your home state.
-California and 44 other states are a part of the International Driver's License Compact, wherein these states have agreed on the principle "One Driver, One License, One Record."
+If you currently live in another state and were arrested for DUI in California, you may face penalties both in California and your home state.
+California and 44 other states are a part of the International Driver's License Compact, wherein these states have agreed on the principle: "One Driver, One License, One Record."
 These states share information about a person's driving record.

 If you have been arrested for DUI in Los Angeles or the surrounding areas—and yet live in another state—you will need a Los Angeles DUI lawyer on your side.
-At Gold & Witham, our attorneys understand how to help drivers with an out of state license fight their DUI in California.
+At Gold & Witham, our attorneys understand how to help drivers with an out-of-state license fight their DUI in California.

 In fact, in most misdemeanor DUI cases, our firm may be able to represent you without your presence.
 This means that you may be able to go home and let Gold & Witham handle the entire DUI process.
 Because our firm has a thorough understanding of California law as it applies to driving under the influence cases, we can effectively build a defense in your favor.

-Legal Repercussions of an Out of State DUI
+Legal Repercussions of DUI for Out-of-State Residents

 Instead, he or she will issue you a slip of paper that states your California driving privileges will be suspended in 30 days.
 From the date of your arrest, you have 10 days to schedule a DMV hearing with the California Department of Motor Vehicles in order to contest the suspension.

 A conviction can mean serious consequences for you, including jail time and steep fines, as well as mandated treatment programs and community service.
 It is crucial that you have legal counsel to protect your rights in the California courts.
-At Gold & Witham, our attorneys can defend your rights.
+Let the team at Gold & Witham defend your rights.